scrow/WX4AKQ_Offline_Tools/README.md

 To get started, download and extract the latest [release](https://github.com/scrow/wx4akq-offline-tools/releases) to a folder on your computer, such as `C:\SKYWARN`.

 Exit RMS Express if it is currently running.
-Copy (do not move) the extracted files located in the `forms` folder to your `C:\RMS Express\Global Folders\Templates` folder.
-The forms will now appear within RMS Express.
+Locate and run the `install_rms_forms.bat` file included with this package.
+Restart RMS Express.
 To use a form, click `Message`, then `New Message`, then `Select Template`.
 Double-click the template name.
-After submitting data into the template, close the browser window or tab, return to RMS Express, and send the Winlink message.
+After submitting data into the template, close the browser window or tab, return to RMS Express, and transmit the Winlink message.

 # Winlink Use with RMS Express